the1lab/1lab/src/Logic/Propositional/Classical/CNF.lagda.md

 ## Semantics

-Like their non-normal form bretheren, expressions in CNF have a natural semantics in booleans.
+Like their non-normal form brethren, expressions in CNF have a natural semantics in booleans.
 However, evaluation is particularly easy!

 ```agda